 Conroe and his group have since renamed it Town Centrale and recast it as a high-end complex of about 140 apartments with 10,000 to 12,000 square feet of restaurants and stores on the ground floor.

 Conroe's group put down $250,000 when he signed the purchase-and-sale agreement last year.
-He said he expects to
+He said he expects to spend another $500,000 in the next few months, the bulk of it on construction drawings.

 The extension granted by the council Tuesday runs to July 19; the previous deadline was going to be Friday.
 If by then the Conroe group and its financial backers end up deeming the project unfeasible and walk away, UC/BNB would have to deliver the construction drawings to the city or forfeit its $250,000 deposit.